aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_setupperbound.rst

 .. note::

+    -  Use :aimms:func:`GMP::Column::SetUpperBoundMulti` or :aimms:func:`GMP::Column::SetUpperBoundRaw`
-    -  Use ``GMP::Column::SetUpperBoundMulti`` if the upper bound of many columns corresponding to some variable have to be set, because that will be more efficient.
+       if the upper bounds of many columns have to be set, because that will be more efficient.

     -  If the column has a unit then *value* should have the same unit.
-If *value* has no unit then you should multiply it by the column scale, as returned by the function ``GMP::Column::GetScale``.
+If *value* has no unit then you should multiply it by the column scale, as returned by the function :aimms:func:`GMP::Column::GetScale`.

 Example
 -------